Matthes-Baer/nvim_config/README.md

 - If packages seem broken, try deleting the corresponding nvim-data folder section and restart nvim to trigger a full installation
   - `Remove-Item -Recurse -Force "$env:LOCALAPPDATA\nvim-data\lazy\nvim-treesitter"` for example (on Windows)
+- When using Rust with the rust-analyzer LSP plugin and you have an `proc-macro not been built yet` error, try `cargo check` in the terminal and then saving/reloading the file

 # Ongoing ToDos